top of page

 Royal Art — Fancy and Exquisite

-Confucianism, the dominant philosophical school in the history of China, values clear hierarchy and fancy etiquette.
+Confucianism, the dominant philosophical school in the history of China, values clear hierarchy and intricate etiquette.

 Color and Pattern became essential elements representing one’s social status and occupation when the royals exclusively used some in the recent millennium.

-Therefore, more items that could show one’s nobility and wealth were used in royal art, such as valuable gold and gem, exquisite embroideries, fancy jade pendant, etc.
+Therefore, more items that could signify one’s nobility and wealth were employed in royal art, such as valuable gold and gems, exquisite embroideries, fancy jade pendants, etc.

 Golden Gem Cup of Emperor Qian Long (1711 — 1799)